department-of-veterans-affairs/VA-Micropurchase-Repo/2018-06-06_Governance_ Models_in_Public_and_Private_Sector/Deliverables/skylight_api_governance_research_report.md

 Just focus on consumer-facing APIs such as tax software providers.
 Engage process above.
 Will go onto the API platform where implemented and hosted.
 That platform has few things available to minimize rework: OAuth, OpenID, scopes for reducing resources, etc. In parallel to this, engage the API service process.

-Welcome session: producer team talks with Shipley team &mdash standards, platform architecture implementation, and API design.
+Welcome session: producer team talks with Shipley team &mdash; standards, platform architecture implementation, and API design.

 Kickoff session: looks at business requirements, strategy, backend data sources.
 Artifact that comes out is a kickoff artifact that’s published and will evolve over time as the design evolves.